escolizzi/strepto2/README.md

 (which you can find here: https://github.com/escolizzi/cash2-s.BINF2018).
 It runs with Ubuntu (and, I expect, with any reasonable OS built on Linux) but I have not tested it with other OS.

+NOTICE:
+- Depending on your machine, a single simulation with default parameters will take anywhere between 3 days and 2 weeks.
+- Simulations with non-default parameters can take up to 3 months.
+- The code produces A LOT of data, from a few GB up to 100GB per run.

 To run this code do the following:
 - Install cash from: https://github.com/escolizzi/cash2-s.BINF2018
 - Download strepto.c